 In 2008, following completion of his fellowship, Dr. Moss began surgical practice as an active duty medical officer at Naval Hospital Camp Pendleton, just north of San Diego, CA. Dr. Moss spent his entire military practice at Camp Pendleton, providing outstanding surgical care for thousands of active duty marines, sailors, soldiers, airmen, military dependents, and retirees.
 Dr. Moss’s notable experiences while in the military include a seven-month combat surgery deployment to Afghanistan in 2011, and temporary duty in Okinawa, Japan in 2012.
 From 2013 through 2015 Dr. Moss served as the Department Head for Orthopaedic Surgery at Naval Hospital Camp Pendleton.In 2011 he was awarded the Army Commendation Medal for his performance during wartime deployment.
 In the summer of 2016, after fulfilling his obligated service time, Dr. Moss resigned his commission with an honorable discharge at the rank of Commander, United States Navy.

-Dr. Moss excitedly accepted a position with University Orthopaedic Surgeons.
+Dr. Moss has been in practice with University Orthopaedic Surgeons since 2016.
 He and his wife, Leslie, have three beautiful children and a spoiled golden retriever.
-They are thrilled to be returning to Tennessee and excited to become part of the Knoxville community.
+They are thrilled to be back in Tennessee and part of the Knoxville community.